 Autistic-driven Initiative to help ourselves

-Practicing Inclusive Equality means treating all members of the autism community as equal partners with the same goal of protecting the interests of the autistic population.
+Practicing Inclusive Equality means treating all members of the autism community as equal partners.
 Inspired by this spirit, 7A is a non-partisan organisation that gently educates the public while firmly applying pressure to create change in a constructive manner.
 This is an organisation that will find ways to provide support for adult autistics, be it to mediate with resentful family members, providing legal support, assisting with mental health challenges and living financially sustainable lifestyles.

 7A will also help work with governments and caregivers to protect the welfare of autistics who lack the means to speak and the capacity to make decisions about their own life.
 When a significant number of adult autistics who have benefitted from 7A programmes are donating to 7A, 7A will start to expand its outreach.
 The first step will be to set up scholarships and seed funds for promising autistics to advance their career and to conduct research into improving the quality of life of autistics.
 The next step is to establish affordable insurance services, housing options and self-sustainable farming communities for autistics.
 Eventually, 7A will help care for the autistics who have high support needs (e.g. with severe intellectual disabilities) in keeping its promise to help all autistics.

-This organisation will unite the autism community and become a role model for Southeast Asian autistics to emulate.
+This Asian-focused international network will unite the autism community and become a role model for Southeast Asian autistics to emulate.
 We will support autistics to become leaders, advocates and professionals.
 The first few branches will likely operate in Singapore, Hong Kong, mainland China, Taiwan, and perhaps even Canada where I can make use of my existing connections.
-Eventually, it will expand across Asia, and perhaps worldwide.
+Eventually, it will expand across Asia, and eventually worldwide.

 The funding will be requested in stages: I will have to obtain the earlier qualification and be accepted into the new course before I raise funds for it.
 I may revise the plan according to the situation.
 For example, if the Master’s in Expressive Arts degree becomes available in Singapore in a few year’s time, I will be able to cut my study expenses by more than half.